RobertoTjesse/Add-basemaps-to-QGIS/README.md

 # OpenLayersQGIS
-Add Open Layers to QGIS3
+Adding Open Layers to QGIS3

 """
-This script should be run from the Python consol inside QGIS.

-It adds online sources to the QGIS Browser.
+This script should be run from the Python console inside QGIS.
+To access this use CTRL+ALT+P, and just copy and paste the content located in the following code block.
+It will add online sources to the QGIS Browser.

-Each source should contain a list with the folowing items (string type):
+PD: Each source contains a list with the folowing items (string type):
-[sourcetype, title, authconfig, password, referer, url, username, zmax, zmin]

-You can add or remove sources from the sources section of the code.
+[sourcetype, title, authconfig, password, referer, url, username, zmax, zmin] You can add or remove sources from the sources section of the code.

-Script by Klas Karlsson
+Many thanks to Klas Karlsson
 Sources from https://qms.nextgis.com/

 Licence GPL-3

-Regarding the terms of use for these background maps YOU will need to verify that you follow the individual EULA that comes with the different services, Most likely they will restrict how you can use the data.
+PDD: Regarding the terms of use for these background maps YOU will need to verify that you follow the individual EULA that comes with the different services,

 """

 ```python

 # Sources